Grrrolf/Test/Networking.rst

 .. contents:: **CONTENTS**
    :depth: 2

-Networking for the Ultimate devies
+Networking for the Ultimate devices
 ----------------------------------

 The Ultimate2+ and the Ultiamte64 have a built-in ethernet port which you can